280224963/SideMenu-/SA_Project/SA报告.md

 This section has also been extensively modified to achieve smoother, higher quality animations.

 #### Language:
-Constantly upgraded to accommodate the new version of the swift language, as well as support for calling SlideMenu with Objective-C.
+SlideMenu is written in the swift language, and this part of the maintenance is basic maintenance.
+Whenever there is a new version of swift release developer upgrade to accommodate the new version of the swift language.
+Later upgrade also support for calling SlideMenu with Objective-C.

 #### Use experience improvement：
 Jon kent has put a lot of effort into making the use of SlideMenu easier and more convenient, `SideMenuManager.default` serves as the primary instance as most projects will only need one menu across all screens.
 User can show a different SideMenu, such as from a modal view controller presented from a previous SideMenu, just by doing the following: